akshada119/project2/README.md

 This project are created from local system.
 My Self..
 Akshada Suryawanshi..!
-Im a BCA student.
+I'am a BCA student.
-I'll have 9.13 cgpa in this course
+I'll have 9.13 cgpa in this course.